 “A story that left my heart at once warmed and shattered, Trampoline rides the razor’s edge of raw beauty.
-This is Appalachia shone with a light uniquely its own.
+This is Appalachia illuminated with a light uniquely its own.
 I dare say Robert Gipe has invented his own genre.”

 David Joy, author of Where All Light Tends to Go